The First Data Release of CNIa0.02 -- A Complete Nearby (Redshift <0.02) Sample of Type Ia Supernova Light Curves: Introduction

 \section{Introduction}

 The explosion mechanism and progenitors of Type Ia supernovae (SNe~Ia) are basic but open questions in astrophysics.
 There are several proposed channels, but no agreement as to which or even how many of the channels dominate \citep[see, e.g.,][]{Maoz2014}.
 SNe~Ia span about an order of magnitude in peak luminosities and in the masses of synthesized $^{56}$Ni that power the radiation.
-It is also debated whether this range in properties represents one continuous population or several overlapping but distinct populations.
+It is also debated whether this range in properties represents one continuous population or more than one overlapping but distinct populations.
 On the one hand, the main properties of SNe~Ia appear to be continuous across the whole luminosity range. \citet{Phillips1993} found that the peak luminosity of SNe~Ia is tightly correlated with the light-curve shape characterized by the $B$-band post-peak decline rate $\Delta m_{15}(B)$, and this width-luminosity relation (WLR) is the foundation for using SNe~Ia as cosmological distance indicators.
-Many properties of their light curves \citep[see, e.g.,][]{Phillips2012, Burns2014, Bulla2020} and spectra \citep[see, e.g.,][]{Nugent1995, Branch2009} also seem to be continuous.
-On the other hand, there is some evidence for bimodality in the luminosity function (via the proxy of $\Delta m_{15}(B)$\citep[e.g.,][]{Ashall2016} and distinct ultraviolet (UV)-optical \citep{Milne2013} and early-time optical colors \citep{Stritzinger2018}.
+Many properties of their light curves \citep[see, e.g.,][]{Phillips1993, Phillips2012, Burns2014, Bulla2020} and spectra \citep[see, e.g.,][]{Nugent1995, Branch2009} also appear to be continuous.
+On the other hand, the possible existence of more than one populations of SNe~Ia has been long discussed \citep[e.g.,][]{BranchMiller1993}, including recent claims of bimodality in the luminosity function \citep[via the proxy of $\Delta m_{15}(B)$; see, e.g.,][]{Ashall2016, Hakobyan2020}, existence of two classes of fast-declining SNe Ia \citep{Dhawan2017}, and distinct near-ultraviolet (NUV)-optical \citep{Milne2013} and early-time optical \citep{Stritzinger2018} colors.